 In October 1871, the same year Germany became a nation and the French surrendered to Prussia, Johan Oscar Smith was born in the quiet Norwegian port city, Fredrikstad.
 He grew up in a Christian home in a Norwegian community, 34 years before the end of the Swedish-Norwegian union.

 After completing primary school, young Johan started secondary school.
 Here, his inherent sense of righteousness was awakened.
 The schoolteachers of that time openly discriminated between the children of rich and poor families.
 Johan could not tolerate that.
-He quit school after half a year and went to sea on the brig “Ørnen” (The Eagle) at the young age of 15.
+He quit school after half a year and went to sea on the brig “Ørnen” at the young age of 15.
 After two difficult years at sea, he enlisted in the Royal Norwegian Navy, where he served for nearly 40 years.

 Smith’s new friend